Bhabani Prasad Bhattacharya: Family

-Bhavani prasad Bhattacharyya was born in Joydevpur Dhaka in 1914.
+Bhavani prasad Bhattacharyya was born in Joydevpur, Gazipur district, Dhaka in 1914.
 His father was Basanta Kumar Bhattacharyya and mother, Damayanti Devi.
 He joined the Bengal Volunteers, a revolutionary organisation of British India at an early age.

 Revolutionary activities

 Assassination attempt of John Anderson

 Bhabani Prasad Bhattacharya, travelled to Darjeeling with Ujjwala Majumdar, Sukumar Ghosh, Ravi Banerjee, and some other revolutionary activists to assassinate Governor John Anderson; he hid his weapon in a harmonium carried by Ujjwala Majumder.
 Ujjwala entered a hotel and posed as a married couple with Manoranjan Banerjee.
 On May 6, 1934, Bhavani Prasad Bhattacharya shot the governor at the Darjeeling Lebong Racecourse, but only inflicted minor injuries.
 He was caught and later hanged.
 Ujjwala Majumdar and Manoranjan Banerjee fled to Calcutta in disguise and took refuge in Sovarani Dutt's house.
 Police arrested them on May 18, 1934.
-Sukumar Ghosh and Ujjwala Majumder was sentenced to 14 years in prison and Bhabani Prasad was sentenced to death for expressing regret.
+Sukumar Ghosh and Ujjwala Majumder was sentenced to 14 years in prison and Bhabani Prasad was sentenced to death.